ECE 515 601 Digital Communications

 3 Credit Hours

-A first graduate-level course in digital communications.
+A graduate-level course in digital communications.
 Functions and interdependence of various components of digital communication systems will be discussed.
-Statistical channel modeling, modulation and demodulation, optimal receiver design, performance analysis, source coding, fundamentals of information theory.
+Topics include modulation and demodulation, statistical channel modeling, optimal receiver design, performance analysis, and fundamentals of information theory.
 The focus of this course is on design and analysis of general communication systems.
 Specific communication systems will be discussed in class as time permits and addressed in group projects.

 Prerequisite